TriVLA: A Triple-System-Based Unified Vision-Language-Action Model with Episodic World Modeling for General Robot Control: Experiments

 \textbf{Quantitative Results.} Comparisons on the Calvin benchmark are presented in Table \ref{table1}.
 Experimental results for Robo-Flamingo, Susie, GR-1, and 3D Diffuser Actors are extracted from their respective original publications.
 MDT results are obtained from the official implementation.
 RT-1 and UniPi results are sourced from~\cite{li2023vision} and~\cite{black2023zero}, respectively.
 We additionally executed the Diffusion Policy using the official open-source codebase with CLIP language conditioning.
-Our proposed TriVLA significantly surpasses previous state-of-the-art results.
+Our proposed TriVLA significantly outperforms previous state-of-the-art results.
 Remarkably, despite training on only 10\% of the annotated Calvin ABC dataset, our method achieved an average task completion length of 3.46, outperforming related methods trained on the full dataset.
 Furthermore, TriVLA attained the highest performance on the MetaWorld benchmark comprising 60 tasks, as detailed in Table~\ref{tab:meta}.
-It outperforms the strongest VPP baseline in average success rate.
-Quantitative results on the LIBERO benchmark are presented in Table~\ref{tab:libero_performance}, where each method is evaluated over 500 trials per task suite using 3 random seeds.
-The results demonstrate that TriVLA effectively adapts to LIBERO simulation tasks, achieving best or competitive performance relative to baseline methods.
+TriVLA outperforms the strongest VPP baseline in average success rate.

+Quantitative results on the LIBERO benchmark are presented in Table~\ref{tab:libero_performance},where each method is evaluated over 500 trials per task suite using 3 random seeds.
+The results demonstrate that TriVLA effectively adapts to LIBERO simulation tasks, achieving the best or competitive performance.

-\textbf{Visualization of trajectories.} We provide three qualitative examples of action sequences generated by TriVLA in Figure~\ref{qual_1}.
-Given multiple consecutive instructions—for instance, “Pull the handle to open the drawer,” “Grasp and lift the pink block,” “Use the switch to turn on the light bulb,” and “Store the grasped block in the sliding cabin”—TriVLA demonstrates the ability to comprehend instructions, infer intent, and utilize predictive capabilities to accomplish long-horizon tasks.
-The results demonstrate that TriVLA employs VLMs and VDMs for both high-level reasoning based on common knowledge and dynamic predictive representation provided by a world model.
-TriVLA integrates world knowledge to enhance intent understanding and utilizes a world model for future state prediction when processing multiple sequential instructions, thereby enabling effective long-horizon task execution.
+\textbf{Qualitative Results.} Figure~\ref{qual_sing} and ~\ref{qual_1} shows two qualitative examples of action sequences in both simulation and the real world.
+Given multiple consecutive instructions, TriVLA can comprehend intent and leverage prediction to complete long-horizon tasks.
+These results show that TriVLA supports generalizable policy learning by integrating Episodic Multimodal Perception and Episodic Dynamics Perception.
+Robots using TriVLA can understand complex sequential prompts, reason across extended event horizons, and adapt to dynamic scenarios for effective long-horizon task execution.